 About

-Frederick Hyde is a PhD student and Presidential Scholar at the University of Southampton.
-He specialises in Victorian British history, with particular emphasis on mid-nineteenth century British politics and foreign policy.
+Frederick Hyde is a History PhD student and Presidential Scholar at the University of Southampton.
+He specialises in Victorian British history, with particular emphasis on the relationship between foreign policy and national identity in this period, and how Britain's global role was understood by ordinary people.

 Research